About the data

 What do the data accuracy ratings mean?

-• High – Data from official government sources
+• High – Recent data from credible official sources.

-Media reports are used for salary data where no official source can be found.
+Media reports are used where no credible official data can be found.

 Is it fair to compare nominal salaries across the globe?